“Once you have tasted the taste of the sky, you will forever look up” ~ Leonardo da Vinci.

 Tips for visiting Shibuya Sky for the perfect experience

-After two visits at different times of the year, here are my best tips to help you make the most of your visit to Shibuya Sky.
+After three visits at different times of the year with different weather, here are my best tips to help you make the most of your visit to Shibuya Sky.
+Even if you can’t get sunset tickets, a daytime or nighttime session is still worth adding to your Tokyo itinerary.

 Check the Shibuya weather forecast